wnnehxyi/dicomread-and-dicomwrite/README.md

 Now, I have two purposes:
 1. Convert CT imaged values to Hounsfield unit(HU) and overlap the ROI, so that we can observe whether the segmentation is the muscle region.
 Skeletal muscle is defined as −29 to +150 HU, so I choose two ranges: −29 to +150 HU and 0 to 100 HU.
-2. Let ROI have DICOM metadata
+2. Let ROI have DICOM metadata, and we can extract only the clinical information of the ROI.
+You can use the Pyradiomics package or 3D Slicer for subsequent steps.

 Thanks for Professor Lu's teaching, the following resources are Professor Lu's tutorial.
 Tutorial: http://cflu.lab.nycu.edu.tw/CFLu_course_matlabml.html